Getting started¶

 0.636680693047752

-One strategy instance of DMAC produced one column in signals and one performance value.
+A single DMAC instance produces one column of signals and one performance value.

-Adding one more strategy instance is as simple as adding one more column.
-Here we are passing an array of window sizes instead of a single value.
-For each window size in this array, it computes a moving average over the entire price series and stores it in a distinct column.
+Adding another strategy instance is as simple as adding another column.
+Here we pass an array of window sizes instead of a single value.
+For each window size, VectorBT computes a moving average over the entire price series and stores it in its own column.

 >>> # Multiple strategy instances: (10, 30) and (20, 30)